pkgw/casa6/readme.md

 ```
     $ . $CASATESTDIR/test_env/bin/activate
 ```
 1. Install casatasks wheel.
 NOTE: The uninstall command ensures that a potential previous installation is uninstalled first.
 Otherwise pip install won't install the new one if it thinks it has the same version.
-The pip uninstall commnad is harmless if this is the first time casatasks is installed.
+The pip uninstall command is harmless if this is the first time casatasks is installed.
 ```
     $ cd $CASASRC/casatasks
     $ pip uninstall casatasks